 Matthew 5:14–16 (NASB) — 14 “You are the light of the world.
 A city set on a hill cannot be hidden; 15 nor does anyone light a lamp and put it under a basket, but on the lampstand, and it gives light to all who are in the house.
 16 “Let your light shine before men in such a way that they may see your good works, and glorify your Father who is in heaven.

 For those of us who grew up in the church, we can easily power through these verses thinking the song “This little light of mine” neatly sums up what they are about.
-But in thinking about these verses, I would like to make some observations about the source of the light, the nature of the light and the effect of the light.
+But in thinking about these verses, I would like to make some observations about the source, the nature and the effect of the light.

 Jesus tells us that He is “the light of the world” in John 8:12 and John 9:5.
 If Jesus is the light, how then can we also be the light?
 The classic analogy is that of the moon and the sun.
 The moon dominates the night sky with its brightness, but the source of the light is the sun.
 In the same way, we may be excellent or poor reflectors of the light of Jesus.
 However in the darkness of night, even a poor reflection may provide sufficient light to be a guide.